 - Psychotic Disorders

 Individuals in debt will oftentimes experience troubles within their personal relationships and even their work performance.
 When you are struggling with debt, your moods might be affected adversely, and this will naturally begin to seep into other aspects of your life at home, with friends, and with colleagues.
 This can lead to tension, arguments, and confrontations that would otherwise not occur.
 Debt can become an overwhelming concern and burden that remains in the back of your mind even in times when it should not.
 Taking control of your debt can help you balance your finances, relationships, and mental health in a more positive and effective manner.

 Debt’s Effects on Your Physical Health

-Most of the debt’s effects on your physical health will not show up as a sudden illness but rather a gradual development of symptoms that will lead to serious health consequences down the line, if not addressed.
-It has been researched that up to 48% of Canadians report having lost sleep due to financial struggles.
+Most of the debt’s effects on your physical health will not show up as a sudden illness but rather a gradual development of symptoms that will lead to serious health consequences down the line if not addressed.
+Research shows that up to 48% of Canadians report losing sleep due to financial struggles.
 Lack of sleep is a contributing factor to a number of physical ailments in addition to affecting your moods and mental health.

-Debt causes stress and stress on your body affect not only your mind but also your immune system.
+Debt causes stress, and stress on your body affects not only your mind but also your immune system.
 A weakened immune system leads to lower defenses and a higher susceptibility to contagious diseases and illnesses.
 Individuals in debt report being in poor health twice as much as those that do not identify as being under financial stress.

 - High Blood Pressure